 The willingness to go it alone

 The definition of an activist is someone who wants to create positive change.
-Critical thinking occurs when someone acquires information from various sources and is able to think clearly and rationally about what to do or what to believe.
-An artist is someone who through use of imagination and talent or skill, creates works of aesthetic value.
+Critical thinking occurs when someone acquires information from various sources and can think clearly and rationally about what to do or what to believe.
+Finally, an artist is someone who through use of imagination and talent or skill, creates works of aesthetic value.

 Each of those require the willingness to go it alone for at least a part of the process.